 The heart is thought to be the center of moral and spiritual life, i.e., the human conscience.
 The conscience is where our sense of right, wrong, sound, and bad resides.

 The concept of the human heart is very important in understanding how we deal with things and how our belief and faith systems work.
 Consider the following scripture.

-Mark 11:22 through Mark 11:23 (NKJV) 22So Jesus answered and said to them, “Have faith in God.
-23For assuredly, I say to you, whoever says to this mountain, ?Be removed and be cast into the sea,’ and does not doubt in his heart, but believes that those things he says will be done, he will have whatever he says.
+Mark 11:22–23 (NKJV) — So Jesus answered and said to them, “Have faith in God.
+For assuredly, I say to you, whoever says to this mountain, ‘Be removed and be cast into the sea,’ and does not doubt in his heart, but believes that those things he says will be done, he will have whatever he says.